What is Migraine Headache?

 Walker, J. (2011).
 QEEG-guided neurofeedback for recurrent migraine headaches.
 Clinical EEG & Neuroscience, 42(1): 59-61.

-The Edmonton Neurotherapy approach to treating migraine combines EEG neurofeedback with HEG neurofeedback.
-In cases where there is also a strong emotional response to the migraines, we will add BAUD therapy to the mix as a means of ameliorating the emotional suffering aspect of the migraine response.
+The Edmonton Neurotherapy approach to treating migraine combines HRV biofeedback training of "heart coherent breathing" with transcranial direct current stimulation.
+EEG neurofeedback and HEG neurofeedback may also be applied in select cases.
+In those cases where there is also a strong emotional response to the migraines, BAUD therapy may be added to the mix as a means of ameliorating the emotional suffering aspect of the migraine response.
 For more information on BAUD therapy go to the "Brain Stim Therapies" tab on this website and scroll down the page to the section on BAUD therapy.
-In some cases, home use of a cranial electrotherapy stimulation (CES) device can also be helpful.